US leaders honor Reid at Las Vegas memorial service

 “He never gave up,” Biden said.

-Dignitaries including Vice President Kamala Harris, House Speaker Nancy Pelosi of California and Senate Majority Leader Chuck Schumer also flew to Nevada to pay respects to Reid.
+Dignitaries including Vice President Kamala Harris, House Speaker Nancy Pelosi of California and Senate Majority Leader Chuck Schumer of New York also flew to Nevada to pay respects to Reid.

 Obama delivers eulogy